mnot/I-D/rfc5785bis/draft.md

 "example.com-metadata", not "metadata".

-At a minimum, a registration will reference a specification that defines the format and associated media type to be obtained by dereferencing the well-known URI, along with the URI scheme(s) that the well-known URI can be used with.
+At a minimum, a registration will reference a specification that defines the format and associated media type(s) to be obtained by dereferencing the well-known URI, along with the URI scheme(s) that the well-known URI can be used with.
 If no URI schemes are explicitly specified, "HTTP" and "HTTPS" are assumed.